 Key Management for Enterprises

-Companies who purchase FreeBusy for Enterprise get their own dedicated set of encryptions keys, created and managed using Azure Key Vault, rather than using the general, multi-tenant keys described above.
-The algorithm for protecting credentials remains the same, however dedicated keys are generated and stored in hardware security modules (HSMs) rather than in Azure Storage.
+Companies who purchase FreeBusy Enterprise can request dedicated encryption keys, generated and managed with Azure Key Vault, in place of the multi-tenant keys described above.
+The algorithm for protecting credentials remains the same however, dedicated keys are generated and stored in hardware security modules (HSMs) rather than in Azure Storage.
 Key operations are done inside the HSMs, which are certified FIPS 140-2 Level 2, allowing the enterprise to audit key usage.